 Ingredients you'll need

 - Pecans: Of course!
 But not just any old ones.
-I order mine from Millican Pecan because they are fresh from the orchard and have much better flavor.
+I order mine from Millican Pecan because they are fresh from the orchard and have much better nutty flavor.
 (Grocery store pecans can be up to two years old!
 Eeeek!)

 - Vanilla extract